-Got to my seat and it was very cramp comparing with other Low Cost Carriers.
+Got to my seat and it was very cramped comparing with other Low-Cost Carriers.
 The seat pitch was miserable and the seat was narrower in width comparing to the A320s.
-Looking around the cabin, it's certainly showing its age - outdated looking cabin.
+Looking around the cabin, it's certainly showing its age-outdated looking cabin.

 Can you see how cramp it is for me?
 Horrible seat pitch!
-Luckily it was only a hour of flying, any more my legs would definitely protest!
+Luckily it was only an hour of flying, any more my legs would definitely protest!

 Unfortunately for me, the fight was almost full.
 All the rows of seats were taken up.